 23. Spinosad

-Monterey Spinosad Insect Spray is an excellent natural pesticide for controlling cucumber beetle larvae, pickleworms, and numerous other pests of vegetable crops.
+Monterey Spinosad Insect Spray is an excellent natural pesticide.
+It controls cucumber beetle larvae, pickleworms, and many other pests of vegetable crops.

-This natural repellent is also versatile.
+This natural insecticide is also versatile.
 Therefore, you can use it for your entire garden rather than just cucurbit patches.

 24. Molt-X